pjflanagan/nyt-crossword-plus/README.md

-# NYT Crossword
+# NYT Crossword Plus

+This app is a stat sheet for the NYT Daily Mini Crossword leaderboard.
+It is made up of several parts outlined below.

+## Web

+This is a simple webserver that features:
+- A leaderboard page with history and stats
+- Next.js API endpoints that read and write to the Bit.io db
+- An admin page for manual leaderboard entry

+## Scrape

+This is a leaderboard scraper that runs on Google Cloud once a day 5 minutes before the new crossword is released using Python and BeautifulSoup.

+## AutoCode

+This is a Discord bot that messages a group chat with daily results.

 ## Chrome

-This is a simple chrome extension that runs every time a user loads the leaderboard and stores any new results found.
-For security, this is an unlisted Chrome extension.
+This is a simple Chrome extension that runs every time a user loads the leaderboard and stores any new results found.
+Because the scraper is being run daily, the Chrome extension is no longer the primary means of updating the db and serves only as a redundancy.

-- Load all usernames and times for date
-- If the username is not in there, add it

-To install, see the `README.md` file in `./chrome`.

-## AutoCode

-A Discord bot that messages with daily results.

-## Web

-This is a simple leaderboard webpage that displays a leaderboard for the crossword.
-There is also a collection of Next.js API functions that read and write to the Bit.io db.